Oni22/stateprovider/README.md

 ```

 #### 2. Create a Model which extends the StreamStore class.
 Add your custom attributes and functions.
-Call notify(this) in every function where you want to update the state.
+Call notify() in every function where you want to update the state.

 ```dart
 class MyModel extends StreamStore<MyModel> {